Content Intelligence Marketing: Why B2B Companies need it

-Kevin O’ Leary, Entrepreneur/ Shark tank Investor quoted: “Business is war.
-I go out there, I want to kill the competitors.
+Kevin O’ Leary, Entrepreneur/ Shark tank Investor quoted: “Business is war. go out there, I want to kill the competitors.
 I want to make their lives miserable.
-I want to steal their market share …"
+I want to steal their market share …”

 Content Intelligence can help in optimizing the multichannel content strategies by fixing the loopholes associated with the existing frameworks.
 It aids marketers in analyzing the preferred formats in which the prospects want to consume the pieces of content.
 Accordingly, the content strategists need to create diverse forms of snackable content in the form of blog posts, podcasts, ebooks, infographics, slideshares or webinars.
 Marketers can also test-run the diverse formats of content & accordingly, can repurpose their multichannel content strategies as & when required.

 Furthermore, the marketers can track the alternative niches of their prospective buyers, apart from their core ones.
-This may be beneficial in running hyper-targeted social media and display ad campaigns as well as in framing specific strategies for retargeting the personas.
+This may be beneficial in running hyper-targeted social media and display ad campaigns.
+As well as in framing specific strategies for retargeting the personas.

 Segmenting prospects for targeted marketing is the core advantage of Content Intelligence Marketing.
-Armed with precognitive & real-time insights marketers can improve relevance for the pieces of content generated by strategically planning them in alignment with the core areas of interests of the users.
-Tools such as Ceralytics, Content Strategy tool by HubSpot, CONCURED, BrightEdge, MarketMuse, Crayon & Acrolinx can assist the marketers in planning, orchestrating, executing, test running as well as measuring the endeavors of their Content Intelligence Marketing.
+Armed with precognitive & real-time insights marketers can improve relevance for the pieces.
+Of content generated by strategically planning them in alignment with the core areas.
+Of interests of the users Tools such as Ceralytics, Content Strategy tool by HubSpot, CONCURED, BrightEdge, MarketMuse, Crayon & Acrolinx.
+Can assist the marketers in planning, orchestrating, executing, test running.
+As well as measuring the endeavors of their Content Intelligence Marketing.

 We, at Valsys Media, deploy our wealth of knowledge to help our B2B clients with targeted services.
-Our services such as content syndication, account-based marketing, lead generation, appointment setting services and event promotion, have all been custom-made to help our clients with their universal core bottom-line goals, such as achieving an optimized Return on Investment (ROI), optimizing the users’ experiences (UX) & optimizing the sales revenue.
+Our services such as content syndication, account-based marketing, lead generation, appointment setting services .And event promotion, have all been custom-made to help our clients.
+With their universal core bottom-line goals, such as achieving an optimized Return on Investment (ROI).
+Optimizing the users’ experiences (UX) & optimizing the sales revenue.